 Featured here is an easy-to-create frothy latte that'll boost your morning energy with each satisfying sip.
 It's creamy and rich, and good for you!
 Both the coffee and cinnamon pack some health benefits, with a deliciously decadent frothed cream that fills you up without taking away from its goodness.

 Ever since my husband bought the French press that came with a little brew timer and a milk frother, I've been smitten with making these lattes.

-- Grind coffee beans and brew coffee in a French Press or other type of coffee maker.
+- Grind coffee beans and brew coffee in a French Press or another type of coffee maker.

 - While the coffee is brewing, warm heavy whipping cream on the stove in a pan.
 It's best warmed slowly over low heat.
-Also okay to warm in the microwave for 45 seconds on high heat if you're pressed for time.
+It's also okay to warm in the microwave for 45 seconds on high heat if you're pressed for time.

 - Pour the steaming cream into the much you plan to drink from, then fluff it up with your milk frother.